 Am I in an eligible area?

-Find out if you are living in an eligible geographical area by checking DoctorConnect, entering your address and searching it.
+Find out if you are living in an eligible geographical area by checking DoctorConnect or the Health Workforce Locator, entering your address and searching it.
 To gain the telehelath Medicare rebate, you need to be living in one of the MMM regions numbered 4 through 7.

 Please feel free to contact us if you would like some help checking the eligibility of your residential area.